bkacsmar/bkacsmar.github.io/_pages/advising.md

 ---

 <h1> Advising</h1>
-I am currently considering (1 to 2) graduate students to start in September 2027 In particular, if you are interested in research on human-centered design of privacy-preserving machine learning, consider applying.
+I am currently considering (1 to 2) graduate students to start in September 2027 In particular, if you are interested in research on human-centered design of privacy-preserving machine learning, consider applying through the U of A admissions process.
 Projects in this group include human-computer interaction (HCI) studies as well as the design and evaluation of privacy-preserving machine learning protocols and a bit of applied cryptography.
+I do not have any openings right now for undergraduate researchers.

 <h1>Frequently Asked Questions</h1>
 <ul>